jcw349/WNV-ns-global/README.md

 ## Run the build
-The `Snakefile` details each step in the buil (See that file for the specifics).
+The `Snakefile` details each step in the build (See that file for the specifics).
 As such, it should be as simple as running
 ```bash
 snakemake clean # remove any files from a previous build